 Pinterest has two types of boards: public and secret.
 Public boards are pretty self-explanatory I think.
 Secret boards are too – they can only be viewed by the creator of the board.
 Now Pinterest has a way that you can share a board with others and make them collaborators of it.
 This is what me and my writing friend do.
 Boards that involve characters we need for our collaborative project are shared between the both of us, and pins are added of physical representations of all things necessary for us to know.

 So with a couple of clicks of my mouse, I can have access to a picture of her main character, or the school that she goes to, or the outfit she was wearing for a particular scene of a short story.
 All of this information which is crucial for the continuity of our stories, I can see without having to bother my co-collaborator every single time I have a question.
 It makes writing so much easier, I can say that with entire confidence.

-Guest post contributed by Teagan Berry.
+This guest post was contributed by Teagan Berry.
 Teagan writes books, watches sports, and reads.
 She started her blog initially to beat writer’s block, but it’s turned into so much more.

 Good info.
 Do you think it’s better than Instagram?
 I’ve been using it for the similar reasons you are using Pinterest.